Sonia2016/DataVisualizationProject3/README.md

 The colors in parrallel coordinates is also connected to the colors in the scatterplot which will be explained in the next section.

-## Pie chart - Gene information in study
+## Pie chart - Gene information in study - Sonia
 In pie chart we show the percentage of muation of the selected gene in corresponding study and also the number of female and male in each study.

 <img width="300" alt="piechart-1" src="https://cloud.githubusercontent.com/assets/19417775/21077930/4be1781e-bf21-11e6-9abd-3b2636d3f816.png">